nylander/GAAS/annotation/CheatSheet/cigar.md

 Operator | Description
 -- | --
+D | Deletion; the nucleotide is present in the reference but not in the read / insert a gap into the target (delete from reference)
-M | Match ; can be either an alignment match or mismatch.
+F | Frameshift / frameshift forward in the reference sequence H | Hard Clipping; the clipped nucleotides are not present in the read I | Intron / the nucleotide is present in the read  but not in the reference. / insert a gap into the reference sequence M | Match ; can be either an alignment match or mismatch.
 The nucleotide is present in the reference.
-C | Codon
-G | Gap
-N | Non-equivalenced region
-5 | 5' splice site
-3 | 3' splice site
-I | Intron / the nucleotide is present in the read  but not in the reference. / insert a gap into the reference sequence S | Split codon / Soft Clipping;  the clipped nucleotides are present in the read H | Hard Clipping; the clipped nucleotides are not present in the read F | Frameshift / frameshift forward in the reference sequence D | Deletion; the nucleotide is present in the reference but not in the read / insert a gap into the target (delete from reference)
+N | A region of nucleotides is not present in the read P | Padding; padded area in the read and not in the reference R     |   frameshift reverse in the reference sequence S | Soft Clipping;  the clipped nucleotides are present in the read X | Read Mismatch; the nucleotide is present in the reference = | Read Match; the nucleotide is present in the reference
-P | Padding; padded area in the read and not in the reference X | Read Mismatch; the nucleotide is present in the reference = | Read Match; the nucleotide is present in the reference R     |   frameshift reverse in the reference sequence